d-bl/MAE-gf/docs/counting-snow/index.md

 we show one or two members for each family by squiggling pairs.
 Some of these members are common in traditional lace.
 Swapping starts and/or ends means dealing with another family.
+The captions of family members interpret the diagrams as thread diagrams, so you can as well turn to  [Listing & counting stitches](../counting) to explore options.

 [text](permutations-for-4.txt)
 ![](4-pair-permutations.svg)